Bridged Semantic Alignment for Zero-shot 3D Medical Image Diagnosis: Introduction

 \section{Introduction}

-Computed Tomography (CT) is a widely utilized non-invasive diagnostic tool in clinical practice, playing a crucial role in detecting various abnormalities~\citep{ginat2014advances, oikonomou2018non,bera2019artificial}.
-With the rapid development of artificial intelligence, significant progress has been made in leveraging CT images for automated abnormality diagnosis~\citep{svoboda2020artificial}.
-Supervised learning methods have achieved impressive performance in tasks such as disease classification and detection~\citep{he2021synergistic, wang2022multidg, zhang2022diffusion,li2023hierarchicaldg,zhang2024asynchronous,qian2024multimodal,wang2024data,mei2025clinical}.
-However, supervised learning methods heavily rely on large-scale, manually annotated datasets, which is both time-consuming and labor-intensive~\citep{huang2023self,geuenich2024impacts}.
-Moreover, the reliance on extensive annotations limits the diversity of available training data, particularly for rare diseases, where labeled samples are are exceedingly scarce~\citep{taherdoost2024beyond}.
-This constraint hampers the scalability of supervised learning methods and diminishes their ability to generalize across a wide spectrum of diseases~\citep{yoon2023domain}.
+\IEEEPARstart{C}{omputed} Tomography (CT) is a widely used non-invasive diagnostic tool in clinical practice, playing a crucial role in detecting various abnormalities~\cite{ginat2014advances}.
+With the rapid development of artificial intelligence, significant progress has been made in leveraging CT images for automated abnormality diagnosis~\cite{svoboda2020artificial}.
+Supervised learning methods have achieved impressive performance in tasks such as disease classification and detection~\cite{wang2024data,mei2025clinical}.
+However, supervised learning methods heavily rely on large-scale, manually annotated datasets, which is time-consuming and labor-intensive~\cite{geuenich2024impacts}.
+Moreover, the reliance on extensive annotations limits the diversity of available training data, particularly for rare diseases, where labeled samples are scarce~\cite{taherdoost2024beyond}.
+This constraint hampers the scalability of supervised learning methods and diminishes their ability to generalize across a wide spectrum of diseases~\cite{yoon2023domain}.